-By pursuing a feminist foreign policy, the Government endeavours to systematically achieve outcomes that strengthen the rights, representation and resources of women and girls.
-The Government puts strong emphasis on preventing and counteracting gender-based and sexual violence in conflicts and in communities in general.
+By pursuing a feminist foreign policy, the Government works to systematically achieve outcomes that strengthen the rights, representation and resources of women and girls.
+The Government attaches great importance to gender equality work in various areas, including promoting equal representation in international processes, for example in accordance with the UN Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+Preventing and responding to all forms of gender-based and sexual violence in conflicts and within societies in general is a high priority.
 An important part of this work is the strict control of exports of military equipment from Sweden.

 There is often a correlation between the accumulation of small arms and light weapons and the occurrence of violence in a conflict or in a society.
-Illegal and irresponsible transfers of weapons and ammunition are a particular problem in this context, as is inadequate control of e stockpiles of such equipment.
-During 2020, Sweden contributed to several funds that aim to reduce the proliferation of small arms and light weapons, and to ensure the effective implementation of the conventions and treaties in this area.
+Illegal and irresponsible transfers of weapons and ammunition are a particular problem in this context, as is inadequate control of stockpiles of such equipment.
+During 2021, Sweden contributed to several funds and organisations that aim to reduce the proliferation of small arms and light weapons, and to ensure the effective implementation of the conventions and treaties in this area.

-Sweden, together with other countries, successfully introduced the term gender-based violence (GBV) into the UN Arms Trade Treaty, which was the first time the term had been used in an international, legally binding instrument.
-The Government is actively working for these issues to continue to be highlighted and followed up in work on the Treaty.
-Sweden supports the operationalisation and practical application of Article 7(4) of the Arms Trade Treaty by the States Parties.
-The Treaty provides in this article that the States Parties have to take into account the risk of exported equipment being used to commit or facilitate serious acts of gender-based violence or serious acts of violence against children.
+Sweden, together with other countries, successfully introduced the term gender-based violence (GBV) into the Arms Trade Treaty, which was the first time the term had been used in an international, legally binding instrument.
+Article 7.4 of the Treaty states that the States Parties must take into account the risk of exported equipment being used to commit or facilitate serious acts of gender-based violence or serious acts of violence against children.
+The Government is actively working to ensure that Article 7.4 is applied in practice by the States Parties to the Treaty, and for these issues to continue to be highlighted and followed up within the scope of the Treaty.

-It should be noted that consideration of Article 7(4) of the Treaty takes place in addition to the assessment made previously with respect to human rights under the Swedish guidelines, and according to Criterion Two of the EU Common Position (2008/944/CFSP) on exports of military equipment.
+It should be noted that consideration of Article 7.4 of the Treaty takes place in addition to the assessment made previously with respect to human rights under the Swedish guidelines, and according to Criterion Two of the EU Common Position (2008/944/CFSP) on exports of military equipment.
 The latter regulatory frameworks are therefore also significant in this context.
 These issues were among those considered in work on formulating the new regulatory framework for military equipment.

-The Government Offices of Sweden continuously endeavours to ensure that the ISP has sufficient expertise to be able to include gender equality aspects and risks of gender-based and sexual violence in assessments with regard to human rights and international humanitarian law, and to implement Article 7(4) of the Arms Trade Treaty.
+At national level, the ISP is responsible for ensuring that it has sufficient expertise to be able to include gender equality aspects and risks of gender-based and sexual violence in assessments with regard to human rights and international humanitarian law, and to implement Article 7.4 of the Arms Trade Treaty.